Tennessee Labor Laws Guide

 Conclusion/Disclaimer

-We strongly advise you to consult with the appropriate institutions and/or certified representatives before acting on any legal matters.
+We strongly advise you to consult with the appropriate institutions or certified representatives before acting on any legal matters.

-Clockify is not responsible for any losses or risks incurred, should this guide be used without further guidance from legal or tax advisors.
+Clockify isn’t responsible for any losses or risks incurred should this guide be used without further guidance from legal or tax advisors.

 Need a simple time clock for employees?

-Clockify allows you to track time, attendance, and costs with just a few clicks, for FREE.
+Clockify allows you to track time, attendance, and costs with just a few clicks for FREE.

-Your team can track work time via web or mobile app personally, or you can set up a time clock kiosk from which employees can clock in and out.
+Your team can track work time personally via the web or mobile app, or you can set up a time clock kiosk from which employees can clock in and out.

-Later, you can approve timesheets and time off, schedule shifts, run time card reports, and export everything for payroll (PDF, Excel, link, or send to QuickBooks).
+With Clockify, you can approve timesheets and time off, schedule shifts, run time card reports, and export everything for payroll (PDF, Excel, CSV, link, or send to QuickBooks).

 See all features